 Faculty Development Resources

 The Office of Faculty Affairs is dedicated to the professional development and well-being of its faculty members.
-The Faculty Development Resources webpage provides an inclusive listing of faculty development opportunities available on campus and through external entities.
+The Faculty Development Resource pages provide an inclusive listing of developmental opportunities available on campus and through external entities as well as a library of publications related professional development.
+The two links included are below:

 Faculty members involved in clinical care, biomedical research and education are subject to increasing and changing regulatory requirements that often require additional training.
 The School of Medicine and the Vanderbilt Medical Center have combined efforts to address the need for a centralized process for faculty to access training.